George W. Norris: Tennessee Valley Authority and later career

-The major achievement of Senator Norris's career was the Tennessee Valley Authority Act of 1933, a plan he conceived and fought for several years to bring to fruition.
-The Act established the Tennessee Valley Authority, which brought electricity to widespread areas of the rural South, stimulated the regional economy, and mitigated destructive flooding.
-Today, TVA is the electricity provider for over 10 million Americans.
-In appreciation for his impact, the Norris Dam and Norris, Tennessee, a new planned city, were named after Norris.
-Norris was also the prime Senate supporter of the Rural Electrification Act, which expanded upon the benefits of TVA by bringing electrical service to underserved and unserved rural areas across the entire United States.
+The major achievement of Senator Norris's career was the Tennessee Valley Authority Act of 1933, which he fought for several years to make reality.
+The Act established the Tennessee Valley Authority (TVA), which brought electricity to widespread parts of the rural South, stimulated the regional economy, and mitigated destructive flooding.
+Today, TVA is the largest public utility in the U.S., providing electricity to over 10 million Americans.
+Norris was also the co-author of the sweeping Rural Electrification Act, which expanded upon the benefits of TVA by bringing electrical service to underserved and unserved rural areas across the entire United States.

 Norris believed in the wisdom of the common people and in the progress of civilization.
 "To get good government and to retain it, it is necessary that a liberty-loving, educated, intelligent people should be ever watchful, to carefully guard and protect their rights and liberties," Norris said in a 1934 speech, "The Model Legislature".
 The people were capable of being the government, he said, affirming his populist/progressive credentials.
 To alert the people, he called for transparency in government.
 "Publicity," he proclaimed, "is the greatest cure for evils which may exist in government".

-Senator Norris was also a strong advocate for abolishing the electoral college, which he saw as a barrier to the voice of the American people.
-In fact, Norris initially included a provision to abolish the electoral college within his draft of the Twentieth Amendment, but was universally warned by his colleagues in Congress to strike that provision or they would not support the amendment.
+Senator Norris was also an advocate for abolishing the electoral college, which he saw as a barrier to the voice of the American people.
+Norris initially included a provision to abolish the electoral college within his draft of the Twentieth Amendment, but was warned by his colleagues to strike the provision or they would not support the amendment.
 Of the electoral college, Norris wrote: